cunnie/writings/i_am_become_forever.md

 She sat down and dialed her executive assistant's phone number.
 Julia didn't bother memorizing phone numbers anymore, but she knew her EA's number by heart.
-For the next 29 minutes Julia had a high-bandwidth exchange with her EA, scheduling events, pushing things out that could be done.
+For the next 29 minutes Julia had a high-bandwidth exchange with her EA, scheduling events, pushing things out that could be.
 And Julia wrote in her notebook constantly.
 It reminded her of the old days, before cellphones and laptops, when everything was written down in a notebook.
-There was something viscerally satisfying about taking pen to paper, something that computers and tablets were never quite able to match, not even come close.
+There was something viscerally satisfying about taking pen to paper, something that computers and tablets were never quite able to match, not even close.

 Taggart knocked on the door when her time was up.
 "I must go now.
 Remember, schedule a call with the lead counsel tomorrow morning at this time.
-I'm afraid this is one call you won't be able to participate in, not because I don't want you to, but because I think it will be breaking the law.
+I'm afraid this is one call you won't be able to participate in, not because I don't want you to, but because I think your presence will break the law.
 I'll call you tomorrow morning same time and you can patch me in to the counsel."

 She hung up the phone and turned to Taggart, "It's almost impossible doing my job without Internet access — is there any way we can loosen the restrictions